AliakseiKo/args-value-parser/README.md

     * `options.defaultValue = true` - a default value. used if argument value will not passed.
 For example if we passed `'--foo'` without any value then value of foo would be equal options.defaultValue.

-    * `options.parseValue = true` - parse string value to JS data type or structure.
+    * `options.parseValue = true` - parse string value as JS data type or structure.
 For example if we set this property to false then value of passed argument, for example like this `'--foo=true'` will not be boolean, it will be string `'true'`.

     * `options.prefix = '-'` - prefix of argument.
 For example, in the following string `'--foo=25'` prefix would be `'-'`.